-For July through December 2010, non-employee directors received a cash retainer of \$6,000 for each quarter of service, plus \$1,500 for each full Board of Directors meeting attended and \$500 for each teleconference Board of Directors or separate Committee meeting attended.
-Data I/O paid additional quarterly compensation to the non-employee directors for serving as Chairman of the Board of Directors or as a Committee chair: \$3,750 for Chairman of the Board of Directors; \$2,500 for Chairman of the Audit Committee; \$2,000 for Chairman of the Compensation Committee; and \$750 for Chairman of the Corporate Governance and Nominating Committee.
+Employee directors (Frederick R. Hume) do not receive additional compensation for serving on the Board of Directors.
+Non-employee directors received a cash retainer of \$6,000 for each quarter of service, plus \$1,500 for each full Board of Directors meeting attended and \$500 for each teleconference Board of Directors or separate Committee meeting attended.
+Data I/O paid additional quarterly compensation to the non-employee directors for serving as Chairman of the Board of Directors or as a Committee chair: \$3,750 for Chairman of the Board of Directors; \$2,500 for Chairman of the Audit Committee; \$2,000 for Chairman of the Compensation Committee; and \$750 for Chairman of the Corporate Governance and Nominating Committee until July 20, 2011 when it became \$2,000.
+Effective October 19, 2011, to enhance additional communication at no cost to the Company, the Board determined that no meeting or teleconference fees would be paid for additional Board or committee meetings beyond those previously scheduled.
+Effective for 2012, separate meeting and teleconference fees were eliminated and an equivalent amount was made part of the cash retainer, resulting in a scheduled cash retainer of \$7,750 for each quarter of service.

-In addition, each non-employee Board of Directors member as of May 14, 2010, was granted an option for 12,500 shares of Data I/O stock.
+In addition, each non-employee Board of Directors member as of May 17, 2011, was granted an option for 12,500 shares of Data I/O stock.
 New members who join the Board of Directors are granted 15,000 shares as an initial grant.
 The stock options were granted under the provisions and terms of the Amended and Restated 2000 Stock Compensation Incentive Plan ("2000 Plan").
-Data I/O also reimburses non-employee directors for actual travel and out-of-pocket expenses incurred in connection with service to Data I/O.
+Data I/O also reimburses non-employee directors for actual travel and out-of-pocket expenses incurred in connection with service to Data I/O. For the 2012 equity grant, which will be effective immediately following the election of the Board of Directors, the Board is evaluating the use of restricted stock as an alternative to stock options to better align the interests of the Board of Directors and Data I/O's shareholders.

-At the April 2008 Board of Directors Meeting, the Board determined that each Data I/O non-employee member of the Board of Directors will be required to achieve ownership of Data I/O stock of at least equal to four times the annual director cash retainer fee.
+At the January 25, 2012 Board of Directors Meeting, the Board determined that, with the revised cash retainer amount, each Data I/O non-employee member of the Board of Directors will be required to achieve ownership of Data I/O stock of at least equal to three times the annual director cash retainer fee.
 Non-employee directors have five years from their initial election to meet the target guideline.
 Amounts that count toward meeting the target guideline include: shares owned; shared ownership (shared owned or held in trust by immediate family); and the gain amount from in-the-money vested options.
 If the stock ownership target guideline has not been met by any non-employee director, until such time as such Director reaches the guideline, he or she will be required to retain any Data I/O shares issued by Data I/O to such director (other than those disposed of to pay for the exercise and associated taxes on those shares).
-As of the Record Date all the non-employee directors met the stock ownership target guideline.
+As of the Record Date, Mr. Gary and Mr. Walker of the current non-employee directors met the stock ownership target guideline, Mr. Quist, Mr. Brown and Mr. Myer did not meet the stock ownership target guideline and have 1, 4 and 5 years to meet the target ownership guideline.